git-shevan/ad-group-policy/README.md

 4. Follow the prompts to complete the implementation

 Alternatively, follow the step-by-step guide in the documentation section to manually configure the necessary Group Policy settings.

+## Documentation

+See the [documentation directory](docs/) for comprehensive guides on implementing and verifying these security settings.
+Both HTML and markdown formats are provided, with instructions for converting to PDF for easy distribution.

 ## Contributing